 In Australia, it is a mandatory rule to adhere to the RSA [Responsible Service of Alcohol] laws.
 As per one of the rules mentioned in the RSA course, ‘An intoxicated patron could be refused of any further service by the licensed owner of the premises to avoid any unforeseen and unpleasant situations.’
 According to this regulation: bartender/steward/ a waiter can recognize the potentially intoxicated patron as…

 If the staff does not act on their responsibilities as per the RSA, then they can get prosecuted.
-The licensee and staff can be held accountable for not abiding by the law, should an intoxicated patron jeopardize their life or the lives of the other patrons/customers/staff members.
+The licensee and staff can be held accountable for not abiding by the law, should an intoxicated patron jeopardise their life or the lives of the other patrons/customers/staff members.

 The roads are not always rocky!
 We might hardly come across such people who would try hard to not accept your refusal.
 Most of the time, the patrons gracefully accept your concern and put an end for their alcohol consumption for the day.
 But the real challenge is when a highly intoxicated patron, who is unaware of their own behaviour, tries to decline your refusal in many ways.
 Those are the times when you would have Galaxy Training Australia’s winning ways to tackle this mammoth task.
-Here are some etiquettes, rules and ideas of ‘Refusing alcohol service to an intoxicated patron’:
+Here are some etiquette, rules and ideas of ‘Refusing alcohol service to an intoxicated patron’:

 Identifying an Intoxicated patron